andrew/ultimate-awesome/README.md

 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
+- [Awesome-AI4DigitalPathology](https://github.com/lingxitong/Awesome-AI4DigitalPathology) - A Curated List of Awesome Works in Computational Pathology, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in Digital Pathology.
 - [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Practical system design notes focused on scalability, reliability, and trade-offs in real-world distributed systems.
 - [awesome-bio-datasets](https://github.com/OpenGene/awesome-bio-datasets) - Awesome-bio-datasets.
 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.